Queens Construction Accident Lawyer

 In some cases, an injured construction worker may be able to sue a product manufacturer or third party for his or her injuries.
 If a defective piece of machinery or tool caused your injury, your lawyer will help you build a case against the manufacturer.
 Similarly, a third-party lawsuit against a negligent person or entity outside of work may provide the compensation that a workers’ compensation claim cannot provide.

-Injured construction workers in need of a personal injury attorney in Queens who knows how to handle any type of construction injury case, whether it involves a negligent employer, defective product manufacturer, or third party.
+Injured construction workers in need of a personal injury attorney in Queens who will know how to handle any type of construction injury case, whether it involves a negligent employer, defective product manufacturer, or third party.
 Get in touch with Omrani & Taub, P.C., to discuss your construction accident case.
 Give us a call at (718) 714-1515 today for a free consultation.